tracyclee/rescuedogs/diary.md

     I initially started with some exploratory data analysis and followed my intuition about some of the factors that I thought would be most relevant to the topic. to see if I could confirm or disprove some of the beliefs about dog adoption.

+- Intuitive confirmations:
+  - It's really bad to be a pitbull
+  - Special needs dogs have a hard time
+  - Videos are really good
+  - Being good with kids and dogs is good
+  - Housetrained is good
+  - Baby and young dogs more desirable

+Other findings:
+- Latent Topics: Adoption-centered descriptions markedly better
+- Shorter descriptions are better
+- Good shelter is good.
+Maybe these shelters should take higher risk dogs.
+- Foster is good; perhaps the meeting environment is more flexible/comfortable, which maybe be more attractive